 Microsoft is not the only choice for these type of office solutions.
-Granted, their products work well, but there are reliable and free software solutions out there.
+Granted, their products work well, but there are reliable and many free software alternatives out there.
 The best alternative to pricey Microsoft Office licenses is Open Office.
 This is an open source software project [http://www.openoffice.org/why/index.html] for Windows PC users, Mac users, and Linux that offers feature-rich capabilities similar to Microsoft Word (Open Office Write), Microsoft Excel (Open Office Calc), and PowerPoint (Open Office Draw).

-To replace your entire Microsoft Office suite and save potentially thousands of dollars of license fees, I suggest for those business owners who wince at every time they pay their monthly Microsoft bill to look at these alternatives and give them a try:
+To replace your entire Microsoft Office suite and save potentially thousands of dollars of license fees, I suggest for those business owners who wince every time they pay their monthly Microsoft bill to look at these alternatives and give them a try:

 Except for replacing Outlook, 90% of all offices I know could easily transition to Open Office and completely eliminate those pesky license fees of $4 per email address and $89 per year per user for Office, etc. Not being able to replace Outlook is no reason to remain harnessed to Microsoft Office because there are feature rich, free alternatives to that as well!